International Modeling Foundation

 See Stripe's privacy policy for details on their data handling and retention.

-When your identity verification completes successfully without discrepancies, we receive from Stripe:
+When your identity verification completes successfully, we receive and store the following from Stripe:

-When there are discrepancies requiring admin review (such as spelling variations, data entry errors, or potential fraud indicators), we receive and store:
+When there are discrepancies between your application and government ID (such as name spelling variations, data entry errors, or potential fraud indicators), we additionally store:

 5.3 Why We Need This Data: